jczzz/ActivitySniper-SocialMediaApp/readme.md

 initial admin user:
 	email: admin@admin.com
 	password: admin

+3 automatically registerd accounts that you can use once the system is ready:
+  	email: hza83@sfu.ca
+	password: 12345

+	email: junbob@sfu.ca
+	password: 12345

+	email: zgeng@sfu.ca
+	password: 12345

 Register page:
 	1. Users can input their information to create a new account.